Fact Sheet 554

 Peppermint, ginger and nutmeg are believed to help with digestive problems.
 Peppermint or ginger tea or ginger ale would be good choices for "clear liquids".
 Try adding nutmeg to your food or drinks.

-Studies have shown that calcium supplements helped relieve diarrhea in people taking nelfinavir (Viracept).
+Studies have shown that calcium supplements helped relieve diarrhea in people taking the protease inhibitor nelfinavir (Viracept).
 This might work for diarrhea caused by other medications.

 THE BOTTOM LINE